 This all started eating at me.
 It felt at once enticing and icky.
-As it grew in silence my attraction to her became more intense.
-As the icky feeling grew, the enticement grew right along with it.
+As it grew in silence, my attraction to her became more intense.
+As the icky feeling increased, the enticement grew right along with it.
 I was philosophically and spiritually opposed to what was happening, but I couldn’t stop it.

 I wanted to believe that I could somehow get past this.
 I prayed.
 I even talked to some accountability partners.
 “I’m a grown-up,” I thought.
 “I can get this under control!”
 But I could not.
 The tension increased.

 This was my crossroads.
 If I didn’t do something radically different very soon, my choices would begin to have greater consequences.
 I knew this, but felt paralyzed.